SnorrenEnzo/PyFound/README.md

 This code makes extensive use of the [Numba](https://numba.pydata.org/) Just In Time (JIT) compiler that translates a subset of Python and NumPy code into fast machine code.
 When the code is run for the first time, all the JIT functions need to be compiled, thus increasing the overall runtime.
 After the first run, the code should be much quicker due to most of the compiled functions being cached.

-The complete runtime for a 480 by 480 pixel image for the cached code is ~1.5 s on a single core of an Intel Xeon E5507 @ 2.27 GHz with 280 MB of RAM used.
+The complete runtime for a 480 by 480 pixel LoTSS image (see below) for the cached code is ~1.5 s on a single core of an Intel Xeon E5507 @ 2.27 GHz with 280 MB of RAM used.
+For a 1000 by 1000 pixel PanSTARRS i-band image (see below) the extraction takes 6 to 10 s, depending on the number of sources.

 ### Dependencies